MahsaShk/forecastCOVID-19/README.md

 # forecastCOVID-19

+OOP design to predict confirmed cases and fatalities based on <a href="https://www.kaggle.com/c/covid19-global-forecasting-week-3">COVID-19 Global Forecasting Dataset </a> using Pandas.

 ## Data:

-OOP design to predict confirmed cases and fatalities based on <a href="https://www.kaggle.com/c/covid19-global-forecasting-week-3">COVID-19 Global Forecasting Dataset </a>.
+In this project, the week 3 of the <a href="https://www.kaggle.com/c/covid19-global-forecasting-week-3">COVID-19 Global Forecasting Dataset </a> is used.

 Each line of the training set includes 'Id', 'Province_State', 'Country_Region', 'Date', 'ConfirmedCases', 'Fatalities'.